-Your Brain Is Flawed: 12 Scientific Reasons Human Beings Are Wildly Irrational
+Your Brain Is Flawed -- 12 Scientific Reasons Human Beings Are Wildly Irrational

 The following article first appeared on io9.

 The human brain is capable of 1016 processes per second, which makes it far more powerful than any computer currently in existence.
 But that doesn't mean our brains don't have major limitations.
-The lowly calculator can do math thousands of times better than we can, and our memories are often useless — plus, we're subject to cognitive biases, those annoying glitches in our thinking that cause us to make questionable decisions and reach erroneous conclusions.
+The lowly calculator can do math thousands of times better than we can, and our memories are often less than useless — plus, we're subject to cognitive biases, those annoying glitches in our thinking that cause us to make questionable decisions and reach erroneous conclusions.
 Here are a dozen of the most common and pernicious cognitive biases that you need to know about.